 This page describes family leave for employees.
 Information on benefits paid for the time of family leave is available on the InfoFinland page Financial support for families.

 - parental leave

-Notify your employer of your family leave at least two months in advance.
+Notify your employer of your family leave at least two months before your leave starts.
 If you are unemployed, notify the TE services or your municipality’s employment services of your family leave.

-When the family leave has ended, the employee has the right to return to their own work or to comparable work in their old workplace.
-The contract of employment of a pregnant woman cannot be dissolved, nor can she be discriminated against because of her pregnancy.
+When your family leave has ended, you have the right to return to your own work or to comparable work in your old workplace.
+You must not be discriminated against or dismissed for being pregnant.

-Employers and employees in Finland are very familiar with these family leaves and they are commonly utilised.
+Employers and employees in Finland are very familiar with family leave, and it is commonly utilised.

 Ministry of Economic Affairs and EmploymentFamily leaveLink redirects to another website

 The pregnancy leave lasts for 40 working days.
 It usually begins 30 weekdays before the child’s due date.
 Pregnancy leave must be started at least 14 weekdays before the due date.